stennety/mywebsite/_posts/2024-07-20-covariance-matrix-confidence-intervals-lsqr.md

 math: true
 ---

-This post summarizes what I have learned in the ongoing process of implementing functionality to calculate confidence intervals into my nonlinear least squares fitting library.
-In this article I'll first recap the process of calculating confidence intervals for general nonlinear least squares fitting.
-After that I'll apply it to the special case of variable projection with multiple right hand sides.
+This post summarizes what I have learned in the ongoing process of implementing the capability to calculate confidence intervals and covariance matrices into my nonlinear least squares fitting library.
+All of the results are known, but it is easy to make subtle mistakes by applying formulas that one finds on the internet.
+This post dives into the topic in a way that will make it clear where the formulae of interest come from and how to apply them correctly.

-# Part I: Basics of Least Squares Fitting
+# The Basics

 Assume we have a vector of observations $$\boldsymbol{y} \in \mathbb{R}^{N_y}$$ that we want to "fit" with a (also vector valued) function